wintonpc/pbr/README.md

 # To do

-- repeated
-  - packed
-- optional
+- create DSL for type descriptors
 - test against another PB implementation

 - performance testing